hughmancoder/Automated_Hvf_Grading/README.md

 - [x] implement a more intuitive drop down filter for right and left eye
 - [ ] absolutely all user object variables displayed on GUI output

+Fix the following library aspects:
+Error: ght unable to be extractedtype object 'Hvf_Object' has no attribute 'KEYLABEL_GHT'
+Error: rx and/or vfi not extractable
+Error: metadata md % not able to be extractedtype object 'Hvf_Object' has no attribute 'KEYLABEL_MDP'
+Error: metadata psd % not able to be extractedtype object 'Hvf_Object' has no attribute 'KEYLABEL_PSDP'

 ### notes / issues
+__sample field attached to email___
+- [ ] the issue with errorSample is that the psd % cannot be properly read or ght.Therefore we cannot determine if criteria 3 is valid so I coded the algorithm to  default to criteria 2

 - [ ] we are extracting only pattern deviation matricies however this package is capable of extracting, processing and analysing other matricies
 - [ ] Some PDF are corrupt and will always fail to be processed (tesseract)
 - [ ] ght is commonly unable to be extracted, the extraction mechanism/code should be looked into in more detail

 ### developer notes
 to run library environment: